CLIUtils/CLI11/README.md

 There are some other possible "features" that are intentionally not supported by this library:

-- Non-standard variations on syntax, like `-long` options.
-This is non-standard and should be avoided, so that is enforced by this library.
 - Completion of partial options, such as Python's `argparse` supplies for incomplete arguments.
 It's better not to guess.
 Most third party command line parsers for python actually reimplement command line parsing rather than using